What is Intracept?

 - People with low back pain who have specific types of changes on their MRI called “modic changes.”
 These changes can be seen when your provider looks at your vertebrae (the bones of your spine) on an MRI.

 - These are changes that occur because of inflammation.
 You can imagine that if an area is repeatedly exposed to inflammation it can be painful and can actually be damaged.
-When you provider sees modic changes, this is what it means.
+When your provider sees modic changes on your MRI (red arrows on left image below), this is what it means.
+Below, on the right, you can see an illustration of what a degenerated or damaged disc might look like.

 - When there is inflammation, a nerve called the basivertebral nerve can be irritated and cause your pain.
 This nerve can be burned or “ablated” during the Intracept procedure.